talut/rn-secure-storage/README.md

 ### What's changed in v3.0.0

 - Rewritten Android module with enhanced security features.
-[I need your reviews](#ineedyourreviews)
 - Android minSdkVersion is now 23 (Android 6.0 Marshmallow)
 - iOS module redeveloped using Swift and updated APIs.
 - Comprehensive renaming and expansion of APIs.